 How Jedox Technology supports the process

 Providing actual figures is about having interfaces to existing systems – getting access to enterprise databases.
 This is where the Jedox Integrator comes into play.
-With this user-friendly and powerful tool, users have the opportunity to combine all database systems with the multidimensional Jedox OLAP server – and thus quickly and easily integrate BI/CPM applications with Jedox into existing IT landscapes.
+With this user-friendly and powerful tool, users have the opportunity to combine all database systems with the multidimensional Jedox OLAP server – and thus quickly and easily integrate BI/EPM applications with Jedox into existing IT landscapes.
 This ability enables users to have important data wherever it is needed.

 Security is also an important issue here.
 Because HR data is typically confidential, companies don’t want to give all employees access to the wages and salary information on individuals.
 So being able to define or restrict users is an important function that Jedox provides.